 Dropped crossings or kerbs

 Anyone can apply for a dropped crossing / kerb, if the reason is to park a vehicle on your property.
 If you do not own the property, a permission letter will need to be sent from the owner / landlord.
 This must accompany your application form.

 To apply or for more details, see: Dropped crossings FAQ .

-You may also be interested in an H bar road marking .
+You may also be interested in a H bar road marking .

 It is an offence to drive over the public footpath without an approved dropped crossing / kerb.

 Note: The above is for domestic dropped kerbs only.
 For a commercial or business premises, please contact:

 H bar road markings